 Up to What Age Can Mortgage Repayments be Made?

 These are a few of the main questions one should consider when applying for a mortgage in Spain.
-As with ay financial decision, it is best to seek the advice of a qualified professional to address any additional concerns.
+As with any financial decision, it is best to seek the advice of a qualified professional to address any additional concerns you may have.